swimming at camp lake

 1. Health History (online form): This form asks for detailed information about your camper’s allergies, physical and mental health history, nutritional needs or restrictions, immunizations, and regular prescriptions and over-the-counter medications.

-2. Medical Authorization (paper form): Signing this form gives Rockbrook permission to provide, seek and consent to medical care in the case of an emergency.
+2. Medical Authorization & Insurance Card (paper form): Signing this form gives Rockbrook permission to provide, seek and consent to medical care in the case of an emergency.
 It asks for your health insurance information as well.

 Health Communication

-The Rockbrook medical team will contact you if your daughter experiences any unusual or unexpected health issue, if she receives medical care outside of camp, sees the camp physician, or needs to spend the night in the health hut.
+The Rockbrook medical team will contact you if your camper experiences any unusual or unexpected health issue, receives medical care outside of camp, sees the camp physician, or needs to spend the night in the Health Hut.
 You may also reach out to our nurses directly if you have questions.

 Direct phone to the Health Hut is: 828-877-4572.
 The best time to reach the nurses: 10-11:30 am, 2-4pm, 7:30-9pm.